-Performance Measure: HW PM1 Number and percexploitation, and unexplain planned by appropriate enconfirmed incidents of abuth which corrective actions extime frame.
-Denominator = ned death for which correct tity in required timeframe.
-I se, neglect, exploitation, an secuted or planned by appr ion actions executed or Numerator = number of ad unexplained death for opriate entity in required Data Source (Select one e) (Several options are listed in the on-line application) : Other If 'Other' is selected, sp ecify: Record Review Responsible Party for data collection/generation (check each that applies) Frequency of data collection/generation: (check each that applies) Sampling Approach (check each that applies) ☐ State Medicaid Agency ☐ Weekly □ 100% Review X Operating Agency □Monthly ☑ Less than 100% Review ☐ Sub-State Entity X Quarterly ☑Representative Sample; Confidence Interval = □ Other \square Annually 95% +/-5%
+Performance Measure: HW PM1 Number and percent of confirmed incidents of abuse, neglect, exploitation, and unexplained death for which correction actions executed or planned by appropriate entity in required timeframe.
+Numerator = number of confirmed incidents of abuse, neglect, exploitation, and unexplained death for which corrective actions executed or planned by appropriate entity in required time frame.
+Denominator = number of incidents reviewed.
+Data Source (Select one) (Several options are listed in the on-line application): Other If 'Other' is selected, specify: Record Review Responsible Party for data collection/generation (check each that applies) Frequency of data collection/generation: (check each that applies) Sampling Approach (check each that applies) ☐ State Medicaid Agency ☐ Weekly □ 100% Review X Operating Agency □Monthly ☑Less than 100% Review ☐ Sub-State Entity X Quarterly ☑Representative Sample; Confidence Interval = □ Other $\square$ Annually 95% +/-5%